 Business travel conjures mixed emotions.
-In one sense, it can be a huge revenue generator, as well as a sign of goodwill to customers.
-On the other hand, the challenge of the entire travel and expense (T&E) process—everything from filing expense reports, to auditing, to reimbursement— can feel like more trouble than it’s worth.
+In one sense, it can be a huge revenue generator, as well as a sign of goodwill towards customers.
+On the other hand, the challenge of the entire travel and expense process—everything from filing expense reports, to auditing, to reimbursement— can feel like more trouble than it’s worth.
 The key to gaining the best of both worlds is ensuring your expense process follows industry best-practices, resulting in time and money savings, not to mention an overall improved experience for your employees.
 This begs the question: How do you go about creating a best-practice expense process?

-Step 1: Start with a review and audit
+Step 1: Start With a Review and Audit

-Go beyond just reviewing, and interview employees about the pain points they are experiencing when filling out, auditing or processing an expense report.
+Go beyond just reviewing, and interview employees about the pain points they are experiencing when filling out, auditing, or processing an expense report.
 Find out exactly where they experience the most issues, what they think is causing these struggles and any suggestions for improvement.
 You will be surprised by some of the feedback you receive, and to learn where there is confusion and bottlenecks.

-Step 2: Outline your expectations
+Step 2: Outline Your Expectations